Setoville/systems-guide/README.md

 **close()** close a file descriptor.

 **mmap()** maps files or devices into memory.
+- Allocate memory in a process
+- Adds some pages into the process address space
+- Maps those pages to resolve to addresses in physical memory
+- **address = mmap(5000)**
+  - Makes the OS find a contiguous chunk of 5000 bytes
+    - Allocates **pages**, not individual bytes.
+  - Returns location of the start of the chunk.
+- The OS keeps track of all allocated memory!
+- Allocation is a tricky problem!
+Solutions to alloc/dealloc and defragmentation are hard.

+**munmap()**
+- De-allocates memory pages from address space
+- munmap(address)

 **dup()** duplicates a file descriptor.

 **read()** reads from a file descriptor.
 - readv for vector.

 **write()** writes to a file descriptor.
 - writev for vector.